MicrosoftDocs/cpp-docs/docs/overview/compiler-versions.md

 - The build version is 33519
 - The revision version is 0

-The macros reflect these values like so:
+The macros reflect these values like this:
 - `_MSC_VER = 1939`
 - `_MSC_FULL_VER = 193933519`
 - `_MSC_BUILD` (the revision) is 0.

-Note: Visual Studio 2019 16.8 and 16.9 share the same major and minor versions (and consequently have the same value for `_MSC_VER`), as do Visual Studio 2019 16.10 and 16.11.
+Note: Visual Studio 2019 16.8 and 16.9 share the same major and minor versions, and consequently have the same value for `_MSC_VER`.
+As do Visual Studio 2019 16.10 and 16.11.
 To distinguish them, use `_MSC_FULL_VER` as described in [Service releases starting with Visual Studio 2017](#service-releases-starting-with-visual-studio-2017).

 How these fields change to distinguish between different versions of the compiler varies, as described in the following sections.